navatarx/moode-audio-automation/README.md

 Note that node-red default installation is without password, so you have to create one.
 It's best practice to run node-red as a simple user, not root, preferably with no valid shell.

+Now you can just upload the flows.json file to your node-red installation (you have to change some things first i.e. IP, name etc.) or follow the following guide:

-Then you have to create the following flows:
+You have to create the following flows:

 ![flows](https://user-images.githubusercontent.com/100039669/154813898-5ebf3ce6-1137-4bbc-8c44-d57fa7b39e66.png)